msternbach/Oura-Ring/README.md

 ## Questions and Results:

+check out the code and analysis for each query [here](https://github.com/msternbach/Oura-Ring/blob/main/Oura_ring.sql)

 ### When did I Sleep the Best:

 What month did I have the best average readiness score?
 The worst?